k-tahiro/tahiremocon/README.md

 # tahiremocon

-Infrared Remote Controller for Raspberry Pi with Bit Trade One IR Remocon
+Infrared Remote Controller using Raspberry Pi with Bit Trade One IR Remocon

 ## Description

-tahiremocon is web application for Raspberry Pi with Bit Trade One IR Remocon.
+tahiremocon provides IR control API on Raspberry Pi with Bit Trade One IR Remocon.
-It assumes that SERVER runs on Raspberry Pi and CONSOLE runs on other X86 machine.
-And also provides CONSOLE docker image.

-## Features

-- transmit IR signal from browser and Google assistant with IFTTT.

 ## Requirement